xalaida/laravel-geonames/README.md

 **Currently, the work in progress.
 It will receive updates with possible breaking changes.
 Not recommended using in production environments yet.**

-The package allows integrating geonames database with a Laravel application.
+The package provides geonames seeders for a Laravel application.

 ## 🗒️ Description

-The package is very useful for applications that rely on the geo data.
+The package is useful for applications that rely on the geo data.

-By default, the package provides 5 tables: `continents`, `countries`, `divisions`, `cities` and `translations` and fills them with data from the [geonames](https://www.geonames.org/) service.
+It allows seeding the database using the [geonames](https://www.geonames.org/) service.

-It also allows to keep the data **up-to-date**, so the package fetches all daily modifications provided by the [geonames](https://www.geonames.org/) service and use them to synchronize your own database.
+By default, it provides 4 models: `Continent`, `Country`, `Division`, `City` and also allows you to add translations for them.

-You can also set up the package to seed only data that belongs to specific countries, disable unneeded tables, set up minimal population filter and use your own custom models.
+Translations are powered by the [nevadskiy/laravel-translatable](https://github.com/nevadskiy/laravel-translatable) package.

-Translations are powered by the [nevadskiy/laravel-translatable](https://github.com/nevadskiy/laravel-translatable).
+The package also keeps the data **up-to-date** by fetching daily modifications provided by the [geonames](https://www.geonames.org/) service and using them to synchronize your own database.

 ## 🔌 Installation